Basil Lekapenos: Career under Basil II

-He continued in office in the early reign of Basil II but in 985 the young Emperor - wishing to assume the government himself after being dominated by regents and caretaker emperors for thirty years - accused him of sympathizing with the rebel Bardas Phokas and removed Basil from power.
+He continued in office in the early reign of Basil II but in 985 the young Emperor—wishing to assume the government himself after being dominated by regents and caretaker emperors for thirty years—accused him of sympathizing with the rebel Bardas Phokas and removed Basil from power.
 All his lands and possessions were confiscated and all laws issued under his administration were declared null and void.
 Basil Lekapenos himself was exiled and died shortly afterwards.

 Patronage of the arts

 His enormous wealth enabled Basil to become, according to the Oxford Dictionary of Byzantium, "one of the most lavish Byzantine art patrons".
-Several of the objects d'art he commissioned have survived, including a reliquary of the head of Saint Symeon the Stylite at Camaldoli in Italy, a yellow jasper paten and a chalice at St. Mark's Basilica in Venice, and a well-known enamelled cross reliquary (staurotheke) at Limburg Cathedral in Germany.
+Several of the objets d'art he commissioned have survived, including a reliquary of the head of Saint Symeon the Stylite at Camaldoli in Italy, a yellow jasper paten and a chalice at St. Mark's Basilica in Venice, and a well-known enamelled cross reliquary (staurotheke) at Limburg Cathedral in Germany.
 Another reliquary containing the head of Stephen the Protomartyr was held at a Franciscan monastery in Heraklion, and was described in 1628 by the missionary Alexander Basilopoulos.
 According to Vitalien Laurent, these items share similar characteristics in their rich and high-quality decoration, and the relatively lengthy verse dedicatory inscriptions that accompany them.
 They were probably all dedications to the Monastery of Saint Basil in Constantinople, whose treasures were later pillaged by Basil II.
 Three manuscripts commissioned by him also survive, all written in high-quality parchment: a collection of Taktika, including his own treatise on naval warfare, now in the Biblioteca Ambrosiana in Milan; the homilies of John Chrysostom, in the Dionysiou Monastery of Mount Athos, Greece; and a Gospel with the Pauline epistles preceded by a fine book epigram dedicated to Basil now in Saint Petersburg.
 He is also the likely patron of the Joshua Roll (BAV, Pal.
 Gr.
 431) an illuminated scroll of the Old Testament book of Joshua.